ManojVirinchi/cis6930fa24-project0/README.md

     - A `BytesIO` object containing the PDF data.

 - **`extract_incident_data(pdf_file)`**
-  - Extracts incident data from the PDF content using regex patterns.
+  - Extracts incident data from the PDF content using PDF Reader and regex pattern.
+  - It uses some helper functions to split the data and also handle few edge cases.
   - **Parameters:**
     - `pdf_file`: The PDF file to extract data from (as a `BytesIO` object).
   - **Returns:**
     - A list of dictionaries containing the extracted details (date/time, incident number, location, nature, ORI).

 - **`setup_incident_database()`**
   - Sets up an SQLite database to store incident data, creating a table named `incidents` and dropping any existing table with the same name.